godfreypj/stinky-pinky-brain/readme.md

 > Training data must be provided in the form of .txt files in the `data` folder.

 ### 2. Loads a Prompt
 > A prompt must be provided in the form of a .txt file in the `data` folder.
-The desired format for the response is added.
+The desired format for the response is added

 ### 3. LLM Interaction
 > The combined data is sent to the specified LLM to generate a response.